Walter (2020 film): Plot

-DSP Walter IPS (Sibiraj), who plays the titular role as a policeman, gets the mandatory yet routine hero introduction scene when a protest turns violent in Kumbakonam.
+DSP Walter IPS,the titular character, gets the mandatory yet routine hero introduction scene when a protest turns violent in Kumbakonam.
 Later, he takes up the case of a couple who seeks his help to find their newborn baby.
-Walter suspects foul play when he comes across similar cases, and sets out to investigate the crimes, accompanied by his subordinate Paneerselvam (Charle).
-Meanwhile, the ego clash between Eshwaramoorthi (Bava Chelladurai), a leading politician in the town, and Bala (Samuthirakani), who is considered to be his successor, intensifies.
-Their ego clash brings Balu's friend Arjun (Nataraj), who is linked to the children who have gone missing, into the picture.
+Walter suspects foul play when he comes across similar cases, and sets out to investigate the crimes, accompanied by his subordinate Paneerselvam.
+Meanwhile, the ego clash between Eshwaramoorthi, a leading politician in the town, and Bala, who is considered to be his successor, intensifies.
+Their ego clash brings Balu's friend Arjun, who is linked to the children who have gone missing, into the picture.
 How Walter faces several obstacles in his attempt to stop a criminal syndicate forms the rest of the story.